Business

 2. There is a reasonable ground that you expect your labor contract will be renewed.

-Since it requires complicated analysis to determine whether your case falls into one of the two situations above, it’s better to consult with lawyers if you want to know you can be protected by labor laws.
+It requires very complicated analysis to determine whether your case falls into one of the two situations above.
+So, it is better to consult with lawyers to ask whether your case falls into the cases above.

 Things you should keep in mind